ZainGTR/Shiba-Ville-Project/README.md

    Use gathered resources to create gold mining units, which convert resources into gold, the primary in-game currency.

 4. **Strategic Army Units**
-   Gold is used to mint army units.
-Players deploy these units for defense or to invade other towns.
+   Gold is used to mint army units, players deploy these units for defense or to invade other towns.

 5. **Marketplace**
    Trade resources and gold with other players to optimize your strategy.

 6. **Invasions**
    Players can invade other towns to claim a percentage of unclaimed resources and gold.
 This introduces a layer of strategic competition.

+7. **Town Shares**
+   Share your ville gold income with investors by selling town shares, This will add a new layer of monetization for the players.

 ---